-This comes at a better price than the previous option.
+This comes at a better price than the last option.
 It holds a perfect 5-star rating on Amazon among more than 17,000 reviews.
 It comes with a distinct smoky and hickory taste.
 Additionally, this gives off that delightful blue smoke.

-With this pack, you get all-natural hardwood without any fillers or binding agents so you’re sure to get the most out of your meat.
+With this pack, you get all-natural hardwood without any fillers or binding agents, so you’re sure to get the most out of your meat.
 This is great for smoking, grilling, BBQs, roasting, baking, and braising.

 Now while this is on the cheaper side, you’ll just get a pack of 20 pounds which should last for about 20 hours at 300 degrees cooking.
-These can be stored in the basement or in the garage with no problems.
+These can be stored in the basement or the garage with no problems.

 These pellets are made of virgin hardwood with no artificial additives.

 - Made in the USA

 Another mid-priced option is this one from Pit Boss.
 Every bag comes with forty pounds worth of pellets and holds a 4.5/5 stars rating on Amazon among less than 500 reviews.